samueltann/tp/docs/DeveloperGuide.md

 ### **Target User Profile**

-Private tutors who manage many students without the infrastructure of a tuition agency and need a fast, keyboard-driven desktop tool to keep contacts, lessons, attendance, grades, and notes organized.
+Private tutors who manage many students without the infrastructure of a tuition agency and need a fast, keyboard-driven desktop tool to keep contacts, lessons, attendance, and grades record organized.

 ### **Value Proposition**